iamronen/Generativeprocess/Personal Spaces/Ronen/Metagen/Temp/TestGit.md

 a few words in the document
-a few more words for the next minute a few more words for email change and a few more words after gh authentication
+a few more words for the next minute a few more words for email change and a few more words after gh authenticationnnn keep my eyes on the screen